Tomerg91/Lumea/memory-bank/progress.md

 ## Evolution of Project Decisions
 *   Decision made to use Capacitor to wrap the PWA for native app store deployment.
 *   Adopted an MVP approach with Vertical Slices for development.
+*   **Chose Vercel for hosting the frontend application due to its ease of use with React/Vite and Supabase integration.**